 Using ABS

 Do not pump the brakes.
-Just hold the brake pedal down firmly and let antilock work.
-You might feel the brakes vibrate or hear some noise, but this is normal.
+Just hold the brake pedal down firmly and let ABS work.
+You might hear the ABS pump or motor operating and feel the brake pedal pulsate, but this is normal.

 Braking in Emergencies